csimai/raspi-tvheadend/README.md

 # Kernel Version

-The kernel version for this release is:
+The kernel version for this OSMC (RasPI) release is:

     $ uname -a
     Linux osmc 4.4.27-7-osmc #1 SMP PREEMPT Tue Jan 24 03:38:31 UTC 2017 armv7l GNU/Linux